 There shall be at least one ordinary meeting of each overview and scrutiny committee every six weeks.
 In addition, extraordinary meetings of the overview and scrutiny committees may be called from time to time as and when appropriate.
 Any overview and scrutiny committee acting as the Council's Crime and Disorder Committee under the Police and Justice Act 2006 shall meet no less than once every twelve months (or otherwise as legislation may require) to discharge the Council's functions and responsibilities under the said Act.
-An overview and scrutiny committee meeting may be called by the chair of the relevant overview and scrutiny committee, or by the proper officer if he/she considers it necessary or appropriate.
+An overview and scrutiny committee, or by the proper officer if he/she considers it necessary or appropriate.